alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 **Intent:** Compose a config from a deterministic source (no I/O talk here), returning only `Result<AppConfig, string>`.

+We’ll use an existing `Result` abstraction (as found in many languages and libraries) to focus on composition rather than re-implementing plumbing.
+The goal is to build an `AppConfig` from a deterministic source (e.g., a read-only dictionary).
+For concreteness, we’ll briefly show how the internal validate/parse step might work, though callers don’t need those details.

+Instead of throwing or returning null (or other behavior), functions return `Result`: `Ok(value)` on success or `Err(error)` on failure (using `Ok/Err` to avoid left/right terminology).
+This keeps control flow predictable: successful values flow through `Map`/`FlatMap`, while failures short-circuit and carry the error without exceptions or null checks.
+Because `Result` has a common shape, APIs that return it compose naturally regardless of their internals.
+At the boundary—typically once—the caller handles the final outcome and can inspect any error produced by the pipeline.
+The example below illustrates this pattern.

 ```csharp
 using System;
 using System.Collections.Generic;